hyperstack-org/hyperstack/docs/installation/installation.md

 app/
   ...
   hyperstack/
-    components/
+    components/   <- runs on client/prerendering
-    models/
+    models/       <- isomorphic
-    operations/
+    operations/   <- isomorphic
-    stores/
+    stores/       <- runs on client/prerendering
-    shared/
+    shared/       <- isomorphic
-    lib/
+    lib/          <- runs on client/prerendering
+                  <- others are client/prerendering
 ```

 The `models`, `operations`, and `shared` directories are *isomorphic*.
 That is the code will
-be run on both the Rails server and on the client.
+be run on both the Rails server, on the client and during prerendering.
 All other directories (regardless of the name)
 will only be visible on the client and during prerendering.

 These directories will be created as required by the installers and generators, or you can create them yourself as needed.